SkiFire13/master-thesis/chapters/3-algorithm.typ

 //   - has been considered before the current one;
 //   - has yet to be considered.

-// The simplification algorithm then works similarly to the existing one for simplyfing a formula iterator, but in addition:
+// The simplification algorithm then works similarly to the existing one for simplifying a formula iterator, but in addition:

 // - for $phi_1 or phi_2$ formula iterators:
 //   - if the formula has been simplified to $tt$ then consider the first subformula that has been simplified to $tt$:
 //     - if it is the subformula before the current subformula, or it is the current subformula but it reports to have already considered a winning move, then this formula has also already considered a winning move;
 //     - if it is the current subformula and it reports that the winning move is the current one, then the winning move of the whole formula is also the current one;
-//     - otherwise the winning move has yet to beconsidered.
+//     - otherwise the winning move has yet to be considered.
 //   - if the formula has not been simplified to either $tt$ or $ff$, then:
 //     - if the current subformula has been simplified to $ff$ or has reached its end then this iterator needs to advance;
 //     - otherwise the current move is the same as the current subformula iterator one, which might still be the same or have changed to a new one.